tesseract-robotics/tesseract_docs/_source/intro/urdf_doc.rst

 Test your URDF
 """"""""""""""
-It is very important to test your URDF out and make sure things are ok.
+It is very important to test your URDF out and make sure things are okay.
 The ROS URDF packages provide a check_urdf tool.
 To verify your URDF using the check_urdf tool, follow the instructions `here <http://wiki.ros.org/urdf#Verification>`_.

 URDF Examples
 ^^^^^^^^^^^^^